willgee9531/willgee9531/README.md

 - 👋 Hi, I’m Williams
-- 👀 I’m interested in data
+- 👀 I’m interested in Software
-- 🌱 I’m currently learning software engineering with alx
+- 🌱 I’m currently a newbie software engineer
 - 💞️ I’m looking to collaborate on bigger projects
 - 📫 How to reach me willgee9531@gmail.com